 Email recipients could click links to open key elements of the study, including audio recitations of each Bible chapter; an easy-to-use "Bookmark this page" script; and drop-down links with study questions.

 In keeping with Netiquette standards, Warren provided an "unsubscribe" link for those not wanting to receive future notices of the Bible study.

 For graphic designers, there's no limit to what can be created to draw attention to a website launch.
 Warren first created a teaser image (left) that he broadcast (shown here) to his email contacts.
-A week later, he announced his launch to them by highlighting a TIME magazine cover graphic (below) that he created with the help of Adobe Photoshop.
+A week later, he announced his launch to them by featuring a TIME magazine cover graphic (below) that he created with the help of Adobe Photoshop.

 An E-Broadcast Announces the Launch of New Web Pages

 To draw people to two WCD web pages, Warren e-broadcast an attractive announcement highlighting ten new graphic designs that he created and added to his popular Scripture Pictures web pages — one page for Old and one for New Testament passages — that he previously launched in this e-broadcast.
 At that time, he'd completed 90 Scripture Pictures; 45 in each testament.